smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

             }
         }

+.. rubric:: Providing values for a set

+The values provided for a set are not permitted to be ``null``. ``null`` set values do not provide much, if any, utility, and set implementations across programming languages often do not support ``null`` values.
+If a ``null`` value is encountered for a set, it MUST be discarded.

 .. rubric:: Set member shape ID

 The shape ID of the member of a set is the set shape ID followed by